zli12321/Vision-Language-Models-Overview/README.md

 Below we compile *awesome* papers and model and github repositories that
 - **State-of-the-Art VLMs** Collection of VLMs from 2022-2024.
-- **applications** applications of VLMs in embodied AI, robotics, etc.
+- **Evaluate** VLM benchmarks and corresponding link to the works
-- **evaluate** VLM benchmarks and corresponding link to the works
+- **Applications** applications of VLMs in embodied AI, robotics, etc.
 - contribute **surveys**, **perspectives**, and **datasets** on the above topics.